My Nomadic Life - How I Transitioned From a 9-5 to Travelling The World

 The Key Factors that made This Work for me

 The above 5-year journey is summarized of course, but I think what you can gather from above is that it took a lot of work, sacrifice, risk taking, and trust in God’s plan to get here.
 It hasn’t been easy.
 Many times, I still wonder if I’m cut out for this life of entrepreneurship, because it’s hard and extremely lonely at times.
 But being able to live the life I’ve dreamt of for so long keeps me going.

 You’ll also notice that my journey was very methodical and pragmatic and I am not a natural risk taker.
-But its because of this approach that my businesses are cash flow positive, I’m financially secure, and I’ve never had to touch my savings.
-I’m 1 year into my entrepreneurship journey and I continue to keep expenses low and ensure every investment has a good return.
+But it’s because of this approach that my businesses are cash flow positive, I’m financially secure, and I’ve never had to touch my savings.
+I’m 1 year into my entrepreneurship journey and continue to keep expenses low while ensuring every investment has a good return.
 I continue to live out of a suitcase and live humbly; the only physical thing in this world that I own is a rental property back in Canada that sustains itself.

-I’ll be traveling every few months to a new country as I work on my online business and run retreats!
+I’ll be travelling every few months to a new country as I work on my online business and run retreats!
 It’ll be just me and my business partner continuing to hustle hard to sustain this dream!
-We plan to set up shop in each new country we run a retreat in to travel, work, and understand the lay of the land before we invite our lovey guests to join us!
+We plan to set up shop in each new country we run a retreat in so we can travel, work, and understand the lay of the land before we invite our lovely guests to join us!